savchenko/windows10/README.md

 If you are looking for something reproducible and more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).

 # Foreword
-As you might notice, this guide suggests to follow rather strict approach and accepts no closed-source utilities that promise to "fix Windows privacy".
+This guide suggests to follow rather strict approach and accepts no closed-source utilities that promise to "fix Windows privacy".

 Author has rather dim view on such tools and whenever possible suggests to rely on empirical evidence and collected data rather than a promise.
 When possible, instruments provided by Microsoft are used instead of 3rd-party applications.

 Great care should be taken when using commercial operating system with "post-sale monetisation" as a part of its business model.